Gluten-Free Financiers Recipe

 - Pour the mixture into the prepared molds.
 In this step, if you want, you can also add to the mixture some mixed berries.

 - Bake for 20/25 minutes, keep in mind that all ovens are different.
-To know if it’s ready insert a toothpick in the center and it should get out clean.
+To know if it’s ready, insert a toothpick in the center, and it should come out clean.

 - Let cool before removing.
 Sprinkle with powdered sugar (optional).